micromdm/scep/README.md

 depot must be the path to a folder with `ca.pem` and `ca.key` files.

 If you don't already have a CA to use, you can create one using the `scep ca` subcommand.

+The server currently has two endpoints:
+- /scep
+- /certsrv/mscep

+To obtain a signed SCEP certificate, you will use the /scep endpoint.

+To obtain a certificate through Network Device Enrollment Service (NDES), use the /certsrv/mscep endpoint.
+You will need to add the `ca-fingerprint` client argument during this request.

 ```
 Usage of ./cmd/scepserver/scepserver: